Find out the top tips for ageing well from our fitness expert

 How being social helps you age well

 When it comes to understanding how to age well, social interaction stimulates the brain and sharpens thinking skills, thereby slowing cognitive decline.
+There are strong links between regular exercise and social interaction and a lower risk of developing dementia.
 Many studies have supported this and emphasised that being social as we age can actually help us live longer.
 Engaging with friends and family has positive benefits for our mental wellbeing, helping us to become more resilient, satisfied, happier, less stressed and to sleep better.

 Staying social as you age